domeengine/dome/docs/guides/use-dome.md

 * Change the window title
 * Resize the window
 * Enable fullscreen mode
-* Stop using VSync
+* Enable and disable VSync
-* Change Window Color
+* Change Window background color
 * Control the game loop mode (enabling or disabling lockstep behaviour)

 ## Feature Management

-DOME strives to be backwards-compatible, but it is possible that your project relies on features from a version of DOME that is newer than the version running things.
+DOME strives to be backwards-compatible, but it is possible that your project relies on features from a version of DOME that is newer than the version running the project.

 In that case, you can use the `Version` class (found in the `dome` module) to test the currently running version, and assert that you are at that minimum level.